The following is Belief #5, the drive behind how I create play and all my personal projects:

 I believe that lowering the barrier to creating & sharing catalyzes the fuller expression of every person.

 What it is!
-My name is Merrill B. Lamont III, CSM, CSPO, and welcome to ScrumOfOne – the Lamontanious Blog of Personal Development through Scrum.
+My name is Merrill B. Lamont III, CSM, CSPO, CS@SP, and welcome to ScrumOfOne – the Lamontanious Blog of Personal Development through Scrum.

 This is where I usually get asked, “What?
 Scrum?
 Isn’t that the process methodology for software development TEAMS?
 You’re just ONE guy.
 Are you the ScrumMaster, Product Owner, AND committed team members?
 Wait… so that means… do you really ask yourself those three questions every day?
 Do you actually stand up and… TALK TO YOURSELF every morning?”